Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/scenemanagement/using-networkscenemanager.md

  - In-Scene placed NetworkObject synchronization

 :::info
 In-Scene placed `NetworkObject`s can be used in many ways and are treated uniquely from that of dynamically spawned `NetworkObject`s.
-An in-scene placed `NetworkObject` is a GameObject with a `NetworkObject` and typically at least one `NetworkBehaviour` component attached to a child of or the same `GameObject`.
-It is recommended to read through all integrated scene management materials (this document, [Scene Events](scene-events.md), and [Timing Considerations](timing-considerations.md)) before learning about more advanced [In-Scene (placed) NetworkObjects](inscene-placed-networkobjects.md) topics.
+An in-scene placed `NetworkObject` is a GameObject with a `NetworkObject` and typically at least one `NetworkBehaviour` component attached to a child of or the same `GameObject`.  it's recommended to read through all integrated scene management materials (this document, [Scene Events](scene-events.md), and [Timing Considerations](timing-considerations.md)) before learning about more advanced [In-Scene (placed) NetworkObjects](inscene-placed-networkobjects.md) topics.
 :::

 All of these scene management features (and more) are handled by the [`NetworkSceneManager`](https://docs-multiplayer.unity3d.com/netcode/current/api/Unity.Netcode.NetworkSceneManager).